DormantLogician/equal-language-concept/doc/Operation.md

 ### 1. Operations
 #### 1.1 Intersection
-    'First & 'Second'
+    'First & 'Second

 Used to pose questions about what certain structures are.

 Generates a single category that contains only structures all members of intersection have in common - it is defined for union, sequence, collection, sum, and product categories.

+Intersection of sum and/or product categories will produce a third category that includes only numbers all intersected categories have in common.

-A structure called an unevaluated context may be created in cases where an intersection cannot be proven to halt.
+An unevaluated intersection may be created in cases where an intersection cannot be proven to halt.
 Unevaluated contexts can be narrowed by intersecting with other categories, which can make them able to be evaluated.

 ### 1.2 Application
     'A -> 'B

 If left-hand side of application is an instance of right-hand side, evaluates to left-hand side, otherwise raises a contradiction.

-Applications can only be used in a test context.
+Applications can only be used in test contexts - for assertions in tests.

 #### 1.3 Sum
     'a + 'b